Balt2/CS262_Project3/DesignDecisions.md

 - We ran into the problem of how to send messages to users that are logged in.
 We decied to have a field in the DB that coressponeded to the IP of the signed in User or -1 if they were not logged in.

+### Clients connected to server

+- While writing our code to enable multiple clients to connect to our server and message back and worth we had to give our server a notion of the clients that were connected.
+The server than should be able to send messages to these clients and close them out when a user exits their session.
+We were thinking of having a dictionary on the server that had a key as the username and the clientsocket as the value.

 ## Client

 The client is responsible for interacting with the user and sending messages to the server.

 ### Authentication